JustinLove/onelife-client-patches/README.md

 Displays a line above the food bar, that shows approximate pip-per-minute drain.

+### show-learned-tools

+Displays your learned tools and an empty slip for each available tool slot along the top of the screen.
+Similar to yum, the tool UI is only shown when holding or examining a tool.
+Available slots depends on the text announcements and may not be available after reconnects and such.

+This is patch is still work-in-progress, but currently serviceable.

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.